InBody vs DEXA Scans: Which is Better?

 Visual comparison illustrating that the amount of radiation from a DEXA scan is equivalent to the radiation from eating four bananas or taking a cross-country flight.

-How often should I get a DEXA?
+How often should I get a DEXA scan?

-How much do hydration or meals impact InBody accuracy?
+How much does hydration affect InBody accuracy?

 Illustration showing a body with water in the lower half, with an arrow pointing to a box with "BODY FAT %" and a wavy line indicating fluctuating body fat percentage readings.

-Does DEXA measure visceral fat directly?
+Does DEXA measure visceral fat?

 Diagram showing magnified layers of fat within a human silhouette.